Shafique Demands Minimum Age For Child Labour 18-year - UrduPoint

 Shafique Demands Minimum Age For Child Labour 18-year

-Talking to APP here on Tuesday, he said that Islamabad Capital Territory(ICT) and Baluchistan should enact necessary legislation raising the minimum age to 18 year in the line with provinces Khyber Pakhtunkha , Punjab and Sindh had enacted after devolution.
+Talking to APP , he said that Islamabad Capital Territory(ICT) and Baluchistan should enact necessary legislation raising the minimum age to 18 –year in the line with provinces Khyber Pakhtunkha , Punjab and Sindh had enacted after devolution.

 He also said that the child age should also be according to International Labor Organization (ILO ) for that children identity , childhood mental health and Primary education would be sustain, he added.